Stuart Edge: "Deserving Family Gets Christmas Makeover"

 Edge teamed up with his family, friends, and local businesses to provide a Christmas for a family whose father died unexpectedly one year before the campaign.

 "World's Strongest Kid"

-Edge teamed up with Make-A-Wish Foundation to make a kid named Beckham wish come true, who was born with one kidney and was diagnosed with end-stage kidney failure and had a kidney transplant, whose wish was to become a YouTube personality.
-Edge helped Beckham to film a prank.
+Edge teamed up with Make-A-Wish Foundation to help a kid named Beckham film a prank.

 Mexico Veracruz Mission

 Edge as a part of the Church of Jesus Christ of Latter-day Saints has served a mission from 2008 to 2010 in Veracruz, Mexico.
 Edge can speak Spanish fluently.